BrettRD/gyromouse/main/README.md

 ### Main
 re-combine setup and loop, establish rtos tasks

-### delay
+### delay / micros
-Implement a message queue between application code and BLE message handlers with re
+Implement a message queue between application code and BLE message handlers with a rate limit on messages

+remove calls to micros, use native timing system

 ### Serial
 remove calls to serial, convert to a macro-ed debug call

+### DigitalRead, pinMode
+remove digitalRead, use native GPIO accessors

 ### IMU
 Wire IMU onto SPI port